 Here's our current selection of white papers.
-Product specific Application Notes can be found in the support section.
+Product related Application Notes can be found in support.

 Emerging radio technologies such as 5G cellular and 802.11ax have pushed download speeds into the Gigabit-per-second range and latencies in single-digit milliseconds.
 It is not uncommon to find products incorporating these, and several other, highly complex radios into a single package.
 For system engineers, overcoming packaging constraints while maintaining radio radio performance is becoming increasingly difficult.
 To help address some of these difficulties, the MIPI RF Front-End (RFFE) specification was introduced to provide a highly efficient but flexible control interface for these systems.

 Every generation of mobile network brings about new technology and infrastructure improvements to support faster data rates, greater bandwidth, and improved efficiency and coverage.
 To keep up with these advancements, base station architectures have steadily evolved over time.
 The introduction of fourth generation cellular (4G) required major changes in the traditional analog radio architecture, such as the migration of all analog circuitry to the remote radio unit (RRU).

 In recent years, the electronics industry has experienced an explosion in the growth of embedded sensors being used in high-volume applications such as smartphones, wearables, automobiles, and the Internet of Things (IoT).
 This rapid growth is fueled by the development of a wide variety of small-sized, low-cost sensors being married to an ever-expanding array of innovative consumer applications.
 An excellent example is today’s typical smartphone, which incorporates 10 or more sensors measuring anything from light and biometric response to motion and environmental conditions.
 To address these market needs, the MIPI I3C Standard was developed specifically to address connectivity between sensors and a host processor in mobile, wearable, and IoT applications.